What is “Information literacy”?

 - Providing feedback/comments on student work, such as drafts.

-Fall 2020: Please note that all library IL instruction and tours for Fall 2020 will be virtual/remote; please refer to the options above and contact your liaison librarian with questions.
+2020-21 Academic Year: Please note that all library IL instruction and tours for 2020-2021 will be virtual/remote - please refer to the options above and contact your liaison librarian with questions.
 The Library's Digital Makerspace is also providing instruction upon request.

 For: First Year Seminar | Transfer Seminar | ENG Comp | Other UNCW Instruction | Online & Distance Education Courses | Visiting Groups (K-12 schools, etc.) | Isaac Bear Early College